ramensoftware/windows-11-start-menu-styling-guide/Themes/SunValley/README.md

-# Sun Valley Start & Search theme for Windows 11 Start Menu Styler
+# SunValley theme for Windows 11 Start Menu Styler

 This theme tries to recreate the design that the Windows 11 Start menu and search menu had on early Windows 11 builds, which included: